digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

         -e POSTGRES_PASSWORD=test-password postgres:14.8-bullseye postgres -c max_connections=500

 Please note that the ``--publish`` command allows us to pick the target port which we have to define in the Canton configuration file.
-The ``--rm`` will delete the data store once the docker container is killed.
+The ``--rm`` will delete the data store once the Docker container is killed.
 This is useful for short-term tests.
 The ``--shm-size 256mb`` is necessary as Docker will allocate only 64mb of shared memory by default which is insufficient for the way Canton uses Postgres.